Inspirational Women in STEM and Tech: Nancy Howes Of ‘Know Yourself’ On The 5 Leadership Lessons She Learned From Her Experience

 We are very blessed that very prominent leaders read this column.
 Is there a person in the world, or in the US with whom you would love to have a private breakfast or lunch with, and why?
 He or she might just see this if we tag them 🙂

 I’ve thought of 4: Blue Cross Blue Shield Association Chief Strategy and Innovation Officer Maureen Sullivan; Dr. Judy Monroe of the CDC Foundation; Miguel Cardona, our current Secretary of Education; and, last but not least, Robert Downey Jr.

 Why?
 Each of these people could possibly help me with my movement!
 Ms. Sullivan could help me understand how to partner with the Insurance giants of the world to spread the preventive application of education.

 Dr. Monroe has named Health Literacy as a CDC commitment.
 I can not imagine a better partner with whom to create this movement.
 We are clearly on the same team.
 I would be honored to have the opportunity to discuss how we could fit into their program, as our mutual commitment to health literacy is what we have championed for almost a decade.
 Mr. Cardona has the power to review our system of education and find the space for this critical information for our children.
 Robert Downey Jr….
 Well, he would be a powerful partner that I strongly suspect already understands the importance of this movement.
 He has children, he has had health awakenings, and he is a powerful influencer that I admire tremendously.
 Plus, of course, he’s Ironman.

 Thank you for these fantastic insights.
 We greatly appreciate the time you spent on this.

-Gina Clarke of Malibu Seaside Chef: Why Preparation Is Half The Battle was originally published in Authority Magazine on Medium, where people are continuing the conversation by highlighting and responding to this story.
+Inspirational Women in STEM and Tech: Nancy Howes Of ‘Know Yourself’ On The 5 Leadership Lessons She was originally published in Authority Magazine on Medium, where people are continuing the conversation by highlighting and responding to this story.